As we reach the end of the year, it’s time to think deeply about how the next year may impact SEO professionals.

 SEO is no longer a stand-alone practice, nor is it just a technical field anymore.

-No doubt the foundations of SEO still stand on great content and stronger technicals, SEO has now evolved into a full-fledged practice of brand building.
+No doubt the foundations of any search engine strategy stands on great content and stronger technical SEO parameters, SEO has now evolved into a full-fledged practice of brand building.

 And in my opinion, this trend will further strengthen in the year 2020; and beyond.